Teleport

 Opal natively supports an integration with Teleport.
-This integration enables organizations to manage access to groups within Teleport
+This integration enables organizations to manage access to groups in Teleport.

 • Give specific roles via birthright access